Landslide classification: B1) The age of the movement

 Landslide dating is an interesting topic in the evaluation of hazard.
 The knowledge of the landslide frequency is a fundamental element for any kind of probabilistic evaluation.
 Furthermore, the evaluation of the age of the landslide permits to correlate the trigger to specific conditions, as earthquakes or periods of intense rains.
 It is possible that phenomena could be occurred in past geological times, under specific environmental conditions which no longer act as agents today.
 For example, in some Alpine areas, landslides of the Pleistocene age are connected with particular tectonic, geomorphological and climatic conditions.

 B2) Geological conditions

 This represent a fundamental factor of the morphological evolution of a slope.
 Bedding attitude and the presence of discontinuities or faults control the slope morphogenesis.

 B3) Morphological characteristics

 As the landslide is a geological volume with a hidden side, morphological characteristics are extremely important in the reconstruction of the technical model.

 B4) Geographical location

-This criterion describes, in a general way, the location of landsides in the physiographic context of the area.
+This criterion describes, in a general way, the location of landslides in the physiographic context of the area.
 Some authors have therefore identified landslides according to their geographical position so that it is possible to describe "alpine landslides", "landslides in plains", "hilly landslides" or "cliff landslides".
 As a consequence, specific morphological contexts are referred characterised by slope evolution processes.